-Now more than ever, prioritizing employee health and encouraging them to take part in wellness activities is crucial to the success of a company.
+Now more than ever, prioritizing employee health and encouraging them to take part in wellness activities is crucial to the success of a company, especially as wellness in the workplace becomes increasingly prevalent.
 In fact, everyone benefits from having healthy employees.
 The best way to improve the lives of employees and show that their wellbeing is supported is by offering a wellness program that focuses on all aspects on wellness.
 With wellness activities, employers can give people opportunities to engage in physical, mental, emotional, etc. activities to create healthy behavioral habits.

 Keep reading to learn more about wellness activities and why they should be included in all wellness programs.
 Click a section below to jump right to a specific topic!

 - Importance of Leadership Support for Wellness Activities

 - How do wellness activities tie into wellness programs?